-The Card Verification Value (CVV) on a credit card or debit card is a 3-digit number on Visa, MasterCard and Discover branded credit and debit cards.
-Cardholders are typically required to enter the CVV during any online or cardholder not present.
+The Card Verification Value (CVV) on a credit card or debit card is a 3 digit number on VISA, MasterCard and Discover branded credit and debit cards.
+Cardholder's are typically required to enter the CVV during any online or cardholder not present transactions.
+CVV numbers are also known as CSC numbers (Card Security Code), as well as CVV2 numbers, which are the same as CVV numbers, except that they have been generated by a 2nd generation process that makes them harder to guess.